 - Create content.
-LinkedIn blogs allow your sales team to get greater exposure to their networks, since content they publish will show up on their connections’ news feeds.
+LinkedIn blogs allow your sales team to get greater exposure to networks since the content they publish will show up on news feeds.
 Creating content that resonates with their potential client base can establish your salespeople as valuable thought leaders in their field.

 - Segment leads.
 Your sales team can classify their LinkedIn connections to help them reach out to a targeted audience group and speak to a particular group’s specific needs.
 This is called “tagging,” which can be carried out by industry or subject.

 Jeff Molander is a LinkedIn and social selling trainer.
 He focuses on using social platforms to get more interest from customers, with the goal of setting appointments with prospects.